 3. Having a house full of stuff that makes people say, "I didn't even know they made that!"

 Hunters are gear junkies, and we love and enjoy new gear and gadgets.
-We are always scheming and looking into ways we can have an advantage in the outdoors.
-We are the mechanics, chefs and builders of our lives, and we get hold of all the resources we need, think we need, and don’t really need but really want.
+We are always scheming and looking into ways we can have an advantage next deer season.
+Whether that's a new trail camera or the latest in GPS unit technology.
+We are the mechanics, chefs and builders of our lives, and we get hold of all the resources we need, think we need, and don't really need but really want.